Neeraj Pandey: Career

-In 2011, Pandey produced the film Taryanche Bait.
+In 2011, Neeraj Pandey produced the film Taryanche Bait.

-After directing his first movie in 2008, Pandey directed his second movie Special 26 in 2013, starring Akshay Kumar and Kajal Aggrawal.
+After directing his first movie in 2008, Neeraj Pandey directed his second movie Special 26 in 2013, starring Akshay Kumar and Kajal Aggrawal.
 Neeraj is very fluent in Bengali and also produced a Bengali film, The Royal Bengal Tiger in 2014.
 In the same year he also produced the film Total Siyappa starring Yami Gautam and Ali Zafar.
 In 2015, he directed the movie Baby starring Akshay Kumar.
-In 2016, he produced the film Saat Uchakkey which was a comedy film starring Manoj Bajpayee, Kay Kay Menon and Aditi Sharma.
+In 2016, he produced the film Saat Uchakkey which was a comedy film starring Manoj Bajpayee, Kay Kay Menon, Anupam Kher, Vijay Raaz, Anu Kapoor, Jatin Sarna and Aditi Sharma.

-In 2016, Anil Ambani-owned Reliance Entertainment announced a joint venture with Pandey and Friday Filmworks to form Plan C studios for production of films.
+In 2016, Anil Ambani-owned Reliance Entertainment announced a joint venture with Neeraj Pandey and Friday Filmworks to form Plan C studios for production of films.
 Akshay Kumar starrer Rustom was the first film for the company.
 It is an equal partnership joint venture between the two.

-Pandey has also written his debut novel titled Ghalib Danger which was launched on 6 December 2013.
+Neeraj Pandey has also written his debut novel titled Ghalib Danger which was launched on 6 December 2013.
 The novel is soon going to be made into a motion picture.

 In 2017, having co-produced Toilet- Ek Prem Katha, a satirical take on the open defecation scenario in India went on to become a critically acclaimed movie.

 He has also directed the short film Ouch with Manoj Bajpayee and Pooja Chopra which is nominated for the Filmfare Short Film Award 2017.

 His next release was Aiyaary which starred Sidharth Malhotra and Manoj Bajpayee and was both critically and commercially flop emerging as his first failure.
 This film was written, directed by himself and produced under the banner of Plan C Studios, the film was an action thriller on the Indian borders.
 Malhotra and Bajpayee played the lead characters Jai Bakshi and Abhay Singh respectively.
 Naseeruddin Shah reunited with the filmmaker after their first venture, A Wednesday!.
 The film was based on true incidents, a theme seen in several of his previous films as well.